megumi-mori/SimplyFire-beta/docs/source/workflow/evoked_amplitude.rst

-If the artefact is larger than the evoked response, set the ``Limit x-axis for analysis to:`` parameter to ``Visible window`` and adjust the plot so that the artefact are outside of the visible window.
+If the artefact is larger than the evoked response, set the ``Limit x-axis for analysis to:`` parameter to ``Visible window`` and adjust the plot so that the artefact is outside of the visible window.

 Alternatively, set the ``Limit x-axis for analysis to:`` parameter to ``Defined range`` and enter the lower and upper x-axis limits for the analysis.